borjanG/2021-optimal-controller/README.md

 # Optimal actuator design via Brunovsky's normal form

-Matlab (CasADi-IPOPT) and Python codes for the paper:
+Matlab (CasADi-IPOPT) and Python codes for the paper

-**Optimal actuator design via Brunovsky's normal form**

-by Borjan Geshkovski and Enrique Zuazua.
+**Optimal actuator design via Brunovsky's normal form** by Borjan Geshkovski and Enrique Zuazua.

 Accepted (with minor revisions) in IEEE Transactions of Automatic Control.

 ```